Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Results and applications

 \subsection{Experiments on real data}

 We consider the experimental framework established in~\cite{ramasesh2020anatomy,lee2022maslow} for the study of task similarity in relation to catastrophic forgetting.
-We use the Fashion-MNIST dataset~\citep{xiao2017fashion} to generate upstream and downstream tasks: The upstream dataset---$\mathcal{D}_1 = \{\pmb x_i^{(1)}, y_i^{(1)}\}_i$---consists in a pair of classes from the standard dataset, while the downstream dataset is generated by a linear interpolation of the upstream dataset with a second auxiliary dataset---$\tilde{\mathcal{D}} = \{\tilde{\pmb x}_i, \tilde{y}_i\}_i$---containing a new pair of classes,
+We use the Fashion-MNIST dataset~\citep{xiao2017fashion} to generate upstream and downstream tasks.
+The upstream dataset---$\mathcal{D}_1 = \{\pmb x_i^{(1)}, y_i^{(1)}\}_i$---consists in a pair of classes from the standard dataset.
+The downstream dataset is generated by a linear interpolation of the upstream dataset with a second auxiliary dataset---$\tilde{\mathcal{D}} = \{\tilde{\pmb x}_i, \tilde{y}_i\}_i$---containing a new pair of classes,

 where the parameter $\gamma$ controls the task similarity.
 We then train a standard two-layer feedforward ReLU neural network on the two datasets using online SGD on a squared error loss.
-We consider a dynamical architecture \citep{zhou2012online,rusu2016progressive} where the readout weights are changed switching from one task to another, but the hidden layer is shared.
+We consider a dynamical multi-head architecture \citep{zhou2012online,rusu2016progressive} where the readout weights are changed switching from one task to another, but the hidden layer is shared.
 During training, we apply the three strategies discussed in the previous sections: a no-replay strategy, a strategy with interleaved replay, and a ``pseudo-optimal'' strategy.
 Recall that the latter is inspired by the optimal protocol derived in the previous section.
 It consists of an initial phase of training exclusively on the new task until performance on both tasks becomes comparable, followed by a phase of interleaved replay.
-Crucially, this protocol can be easily implemented in practice, as it only requires an estimate of the generalization error on the two tasks, which can be obtained in real-world settings.
+Crucially, this protocol can be easily implemented in practice, as it only requires an estimate of the generalisation error on the two tasks, which can be obtained in real-world settings.

 Fig.~\ref{fig:experiments-dynamics} shows the training loss under the different training protocols for $\gamma=0.5$.
-While the no-replay strategy appears to be successful for small downstream datasets (i.e.,~a few epochs in the online framework) in the longer run it leads to strong forgetting and high average loss.
+While the no-replay strategy appears to be successful for small downstream datasets (i.e.,~a few training steps in the online framework) in the longer run it leads to strong forgetting and high average loss.
+This behavior is intuitive: for small datasets, the initial loss on the new task is high, leading to a substantial decrease in loss early on, which temporarily outweighs the decline in performance on the previous task.
 The interleaved is beneficial in the long run but largely slows down learning of the new task.
 Overall, the pseudo-optimal protocol identified in Sec.~\ref{subsec:results_synthetic} shows a better performance over the entire trajectory.